A-Fisk/actiPy/notes.md

 - remove bash scripts to create env <- put in makefile
 - rename variables to remove animal - put in subject instead
     - animal_number is \_actogram_plot etc
-- remove subplot kwarg from \_actogram_plot
 - move day_label_size to decorator
-- test subplots generation
-- remove other actogram_plot functions
-- combine waveform into actogram_plot?
+- combine waveform into plotting script?
-- Combine decorators
-- test different frequencies
+- look through analysis to figure out what want to keep

 ## Questions
 - how deal with start time?